How to Make Papier-Mache Pulp

-Your imagination is the limit when it comes to paper mache.
-While simple paper mache is just glue, water, and strips of paper, it's paper mache pulp that adds detail and dimension to your projects, such as the protrusions that define an animal face or a witch or monster.
-Paper mache pulp is essentially modeling clay for paper mache.
-And is incredibly cheap, easy, and quick to make!
+Your imagination is the limit when it comes to papier-mache (or paper mache).
+While simple papier-mache is just glue, water, and strips of paper, it is papier-mache pulp that adds detail and dimension to your projects, such as the protrusions that define an animal face or a witch or monster.
+Papier-mache pulp is essentially modeling clay for papier-mache, and it is incredibly cheap, easy, and quick to make.

-Use this recipe to make a pulp mixture using newspaper and water.
-It is great to use for adding fine details to your paper mache projects and you should be able to mold it almost like clay.
+Use this recipe to make a papier-mache pulp mixture using newspaper and water.
+It is great to use for adding fine details to your papier-mache project and you should be able to mold it almost like clay.

-- Start by tearing the newspaper into tiny pieces and putting them in a large bowl.
+Tear the newspaper into tiny pieces and put them in a large bowl.
 Add just enough warm to hot water to completely cover the newspaper.
 Let it soak for several hours or overnight.

-- Once your newspaper has soaked for several hours, get your hands into it.
+Once the newspaper has soaked for several hours, get your hands into it.
 Play with it, mix it, and squeeze it through your fingers until it looks and feels similar to oatmeal.
-Try to get as many lumps out as possible.
+Try to get out as many lumps as possible.
 If necessary, add a bit more water and let it soak a little longer.

-- Once you have a smooth texture, add a few tablespoons of salt to help retard mold.
+Once you have a smooth texture, add a few tablespoons of salt to help secure the mold.
 Mix it again with your hands.
 Once mixed thoroughly, squeeze out any excess water and add a few tablespoons of glue.
-Now you are ready to use your paper mache pulp.
+Now you are ready to use your papier-mache pulp on your projects.